vincenzomadaghiele/Regression-of-biodiversity-indicators/README.md

 # Regression of species richness biodiversity indicator from satellite observations and environmental parameters
 ##### Authors: Vincenzo Madaghiele, Cosimo Chetta
+##### Supervisor: Maria A. Zuluaga

+###### This project was developed as course project for the MALIS course ad EURECOM university.
+It received an honorable mention among all the projects in the course: https://malis-course.github.io/2020/11/22/final-projects/

 ## Project Description